project-tsurugi/metadata-manager/README.md

   `$HOME/.local/tsurugi/metadata`

-  You can change the above path by set the following environment variable.
+  And you can change the above path by set the following environment variable.

   `TSURUGI_METADATA_DIR`